Tunnelsats/tunnelsats/README.md

   $ wget -O uninstallv2.sh https://github.com/blckbx/tunnelsats/raw/main/scripts/uninstallv2.sh
   $ sudo bash uninstallv2.sh
   ```
 Restore your configuration from with the backup file you (hopefully) created on setting up hybrid mode.
+The uninstall script will take care of the most important part to prevent real IP leaks by disabling/removing hybrid settings in respective configuration files.

 <br/>